clojurecraft/clojurenorth-2020-functional-programming-workshop/README.md

  - participants submit their solutions for critique
  - review and discussion of solutions to each problem

+## Getting Started

+Fork and clone this repository, then... `lein repl`

+To make sure we have a somewhat even distribution of who-works-on-what, to choose your first kata, please run `(rand-nth [:birthday-greeting :mars-rovers :bowling-score :monty-hall])` from the Clojure REPL.

+For Clojure beginners, we recommend attempting the [Monty Hall Simulation Proof](/docs/monty-hall-simulation-proof.md).

+After you're done with any of the exercises, if you'd like to have them potentially reviewed in Part 2 of the workshop, add a link to your repo to [this spreadsheet](https://docs.google.com/spreadsheets/d/1JwO53TlIj367CTodutJNvESWis0tIk4RJH8AiZoPsqs/edit?usp=sharing).

 ## The Katas

-Fork and clone this repository, then...

-Start with *one* of the following:

  - [Birthday Greeting Service](/docs/birthday-greeting-service.md)
  - [Mars Rovers](/docs/mars-rovers.md)

-If you have time, try *one* of the following:

  - [Bowling Score Calculator](/docs/bowling-score-calculator.md)
  - [Monty Hall Simulation Proof](/docs/monty-hall-simulation-proof.md)

-For Clojure beginners, we recommend attempting the [Bowling Score Calculator](/docs/bowling-score-calculator.md).

-After you're done with any of the exercises, if you'd like to have them potentially reviewed in Part 2 of the workshop, add a link to [the spreadsheet](https://docs.google.com/spreadsheets/d/1JwO53TlIj367CTodutJNvESWis0tIk4RJH8AiZoPsqs/edit?usp=sharing).